- About this set of principles

 Understand predictable points of failure (probability + magnitude) and plan against them.

-There are no mistakes, only lessons.
+There are mistakes, we should take them as lessons.

 There is no better place and time than here and now.